KyleDickersonComposer/ComposerOrganizationApp/README.md

 Gonna apply Primagen's concept of the 6 month system rework.
 You are banned from tweaking your template until June 2024!

 gonna cancel the google workspace thing

+also, fix organization of the proj file and delete sln file